 To prepare for your stroke, face the front of your court at your original position, and then turn your body towards the back.
 As you turn your body to the back, lift your racket upwards.
 Keep your racket-equipped arm close to your body so that you can be able to perform a full backhand swing.

 Just as you are about to carry out your overhead backhand stroke, your body needs to be facing towards the back of the court.
-Lift up your racket-equipped arm and make a smooth and quick swing until you strike the shuttlecock.
+Lift your racket-equipped arm and make a smooth and quick swing until you strike the shuttlecock.
 Complete your racket swing fully even after hitting the shuttle as this helps with accuracy.
 There is no need to add extra power because you can lose your balance very easily and fall.

 Underarm Forehand Stroke